 1) Network TV shows only hire writers once a year: during staffing season … which lasts from April/May through June.
 Showrunners, producers, networks, and execs begin reading scripts and meeting with writers in March and April, then hire new staff members just after the May Upfronts.
 (You can read more about Upfronts HERE.)
 Cable shows don't necessarily follow the exact same annual schedule, but they usually still hire only once a year.

 2) Most shows only accept scripts through an agent or manager.
 Aside from providing some level of legal protection, agents and managers provide showrunners and readers with a filter.
 Networks, studios, shows, and producers receive thousands of submissions a year, more scripts than they could ever possibly read.
 So execs and producers must prioritize, accepting only scripts they believe have a realistic shot of being valuable.
 And those tend to be scripts from reliable sources, professional colleagues whose tastes they know and trust.
 In other words: agents and managers.
-(To learn more about how producers or execs prioritize submissions, click HERE for my January 7th post.)
+(To learn more about how producers or execs prioritize submissions, click HERE.)